ZohebKhan1/encodeUtils/README.md

 # encodeUtils

-`encodeUtils` queries ENCODE metadata from R and helps choose, download, read, and record the files used in an analysis.
+`encodeUtils` queries ENCODE metadata from R, selects files, plans downloads, reads supported local files, and records the files used in an analysis.

 The package is read-only.
 It searches ENCODE, lists file metadata, checks downloads, downloads selected files, reads supported local files, and records